Discover Sursock Palace

-The current owners of the palace wish to undertake the restoration of the palace and its collections with a view to transforming what is now a private residence into a museum open to the public.
-This place of beauty, refinement and rich history would be shared with the Lebanese people and international visitors and will allow them to learn about and take pride in a Golden Age which they have the power to revive.
+The current owners of the palace wish to undertake its restoration in order to transform it into a museum open to the public.
+This place of beauty and history would be shared with the Lebanese people and users.
+This would allow for a better understanding of, and glorification of, a golden age.

-RestART Beirut will be offering the necessary technical expertise required for the entire project and the fundraising for its implementation.
-In conjunction with the urgent work that needs to be undertaken on the building itself, RestART Beirut will focus on mobilising sponsorship.
+RestART Beirut will provide the technical expertise for the entire project.
+In addition to the urgent work to be undertaken on the building itself, RestART Beirut will focus on mobilizing sponsorship and organizing fundraising.

-Based in Europe, RestART Beirut is the official international fundraising vehicle for the project, while also providing the necessary technical expertise required for its implementation.
+Based in Europe, RestART Beirut is the official fundraiser for the project and will provide the necessary technical expertise for its implementation.